klabrou/topic-modeling/README.md

 ### Key Functionalities:

-Text Extraction:
+#### Text Extraction:

-Extracts text from files in a specified directory.
+- Extracts text from files in a specified directory.
-Handles both PDF and TXT file formats.
+- Handles both PDF and TXT file formats.

-Text Preprocessing:
+#### Text Preprocessing:

-Stopword removal
+- Stopword removal
-Lemmatization
+- Lemmatization

-Topic Modeling:
+#### Topic Modeling:

-BERTopic model is used for identifying topics within the preprocessed text.
+- BERTopic model is used for identifying topics within the preprocessed text.
-UMAP is used for dimensionality reduction of text embeddings.
+- UMAP is used for dimensionality reduction of text embeddings.

 The code returns the 10 most representative words and the number of documents associated with each topic.

-Tools:
+#### Tools:

-NLTK: NLP Library Used for natural language preprocessing tasks like stopword removal and lemmatization.
+- NLTK: NLP Library Used for natural language preprocessing tasks like stopword removal and lemmatization.
-PyPDF2: Library for extracting text from PDF files.
+- PyPDF2: Library for extracting text from PDF files.
-BERTopic: Topic modeling technique that leverages transformers and c-TF-IDF to create dense clusters allowing for easily interpretable topics whilst keeping important words in the topic descriptions (https://maartengr.github.io/BERTopic)
+- [BERTopic]([https://towardsdatascience.com/topic-modeling-with-bert-779f7db187e6]): Topic modeling technique that leverages transformers and c-TF-IDF to create dense clusters allowing for easily interpretable topics whilst keeping important words in the topic descriptions.
-UMAP: Algorithm used for dimensionality reduction
+- UMAP: Algorithm used for dimensionality reduction